-We are currently developing our new three year plan.
-The plan builds on the success of our 2015-18 plan to take us on the next steps to achieving our joint ambition to make Cheshire East a great place to be young.
+Our 2019-22 plan to take help us achieve our joint ambition to make Cheshire East a great place to be young.

 The Children and Young People’s Trust is creating a great place to be young.
 The Trust is doing this through: